prometheus-community/prom-label-proxy/README.md

 # prom-label-proxy

-The prom-label-proxy can enforce a given label in a given PromQL query or in Prometheus API responses.
+The prom-label-proxy can enforce a given label in a given PromQL query, in Prometheus API responses or in Alertmanager API requests.

 This proxy does not perform authentication or authorization, this has to happen before the request reaches this proxy.
 The [kube-rbac-proxy](https://github.com/brancz/kube-rbac-proxy) is an example for such an additional building block.